-Firstly, Ken and Larry Hagman, who played JR Ewing were the only stars to stay entire 14-year run on the show.
+Firstly, Ken and Larry Hagman, who played JR Ewing, were the only stars to stay the show’s entire 14-year run.

 Mr. Kercheval, who was born in 1935, mastered his acting skills at Indiana University and the Neighborhood Playhouse in New York.

 Initially, after completing the study, the Dallas star began his career as a stage actor.
 He started appearing with Dustin Hoffman in a 1959 production of Dead End.
 After that, Ken starred in several Broadway shows during the 1960s.